Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Time-Domain Reconstruction of a 2 /3 Jump

-Within an individual panel of Fig. \ref{fig:fig3}c, all curves are measured under identical conditions of magnetic field and applied gate voltages.
-As might be expected, traces taken at different times but for the same total charge show excellent reproducibility.
-A less obvious question is whether addition of a whole electron modifies the $G_D-V_C$ relation; in particular, if that electron is added deep in the bulk, it is not expected to detectably affect the interferometer phase.
-Indeed, comparison of data separated by three quantized phase slips show no discernible change in the oscillation \textit{phase}, as illustrated in Fig. \ref{fig:fig3}d.
-Notably, however, traces differing by a whole electron---e.g., $\alpha_3$ and $\alpha_4$---are distinguishable through deviations in the precise \textit{amplitude} of individual interference fringes.
-This effect is robust across nearly all groups of traces separated by a $2\pi$ phase shift in Fig. \ref{fig:fig3} (see supplement).
+Within an individual panel of Fig. \ref{fig:fig5}a, all curves are measured under identical conditions of magnetic field and applied gate voltages.
+As might be expected, traces taken at different times prior to a charging event show excellent reproducibility.
+A less obvious question is whether the addition of charge $q = e$ to the interferometer, particularly when it occurs deep in the bulk, modifies the $G_D-V_C$ relation even though no effect on the interferometer phase is expected.
+In figure \ref{fig:fig7}a-c, we collect traces from the data of Fig. \ref{fig:fig5}a which are separated by three quantized phase slips, and indeed, see no discernible change in the oscillation \textit{phase}.
+Notably, however, despite accumulating $\Delta \theta = 2\pi$, traces which represent charge configurations differing by a whole electron---e.g., $\alpha_3$ and $\alpha_4$---remain distinguishable through deviations in the precise \textit{amplitude} of individual interference fringes.
+This effect is robust across nearly all groups of traces separated by a $2\pi$ phase shift (see Supplement for the complete set).
 We speculate that this `charge fingerprint' encoded in the fringe intensities arises from the exponential sensitivity of transmission through our quantum point contacts to their electrostatic environment---including the electrical potential generated by the addition of even a gate-screened electrical charge in the bulk.

+Regardless of microscopic origin, however, the pattern of oscillation amplitudes provides information about the charge configuration not contained in the oscillation phase alone.
+As a result, it allows us to extract information about the absolute phase (interpreted as the total electron charge in the interferometer\cite{feldman_robustness_2022}) rather than just the phase modulo $2\pi$.
+This in turn allows us to resolve quasiparticle \textit{entry} and \textit{exit} under static experimental conditions in the time domain.